onqtam/headjack/docs/why/2_SYSTEM.md

 > "All over the world, mobile hunter-gatherers use social control guided by moral rules to see to it that when a successful hunter kills a large mammal, his ego is held in check." - [Christopher Boehm](https://www.goodreads.com/quotes/11025365-all-over-the-world-mobile-hunter-gatherers-use-social-control-guided)

 > "A person starts to live when he can live outside himself." - [Albert Einstein](https://www.goodreads.com/quotes/39346-a-person-starts-to-live-when-he-can-live-outside)

+> "Cultures built around responsibilities and duties can scale across generations.
+Those predicated on individual freedoms and the reification of arbitrary preferences atomize and degenerate.
+America’s mythos relied on the inertia of the former while framing itself as primarily the latter.
+But with each passing day, more notice this dirty little secret, and increasingly realize that it implies—absent a rejuvenation of responsibility and duty at the heart of American culture—the end of this nation.
+The Story of American Liberty is powerful, beautiful even, but means nothing without the less glamorous foundations of a Responsible and Dutiful People." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1844511461282079050)

 > "Rather than an “individual”, we might use the term “dividual” to highlight the primacy of relationship and interconnectedness." - [Transforming cultures and selves, by Octopusyarn](https://octopusyarn.substack.com/p/transforming-cultures-and-selves)